But it’s vital to find a memorable business name.

 4. Avoid names that are too narrow or too literal.

-Think about how your company may evolve over time and make sure that the company name can evolve with the business.
-For example, if you name your company iPod Accessories and later expand to sell accessories for other products, your original name will be too narrow and restrictive.
+Think about how your company may evolve and ensure that the company name can grow with the business.
+For example, if you name your company iPod Accessories and later expand into selling accessories for other products, your original name will be too narrow and restrictive.

 The same advice applies even if your company sells a niche product.
 For example, if you sell antique lamps, you should consider whether you might sell more than lamps in the future.
 Naming your business Joan’s Antique Lamps may be too limiting when you later start selling antique clocks and furniture.

 5. Avoid decisions by a committee but do “test” your company name with others.

 It’s tempting to involve our friends, family, employees, and customers in finding a name for our company.
 Sometimes, this can work out well.
 But there are risks.
 People might be upset if you don’t pick a name they think is excellent.
 You’ll also find yourself trying to find consensus – which can lead to a very plain name.
 If you must involve others, pick a small group of people who understand you and your business (and pick a mix of right-brain types and left-brain types so that you can have some variety.